thonly/BoxOffice/README.md

 ![Movie Token Page](https://raw.githubusercontent.com/thonly/BoxOffice/master/static/movie.png)

-After successful creation, anyone with an Ethereum wallet can visit this page to learn more about a film project and purchase tickets.
+After successful creation, anyone with an Ethereum wallet can visit this page to learn about a film project and pre-buy tickets.
 Project-specific stats are also collected and displayed to elicit excitement.

 ### Movie Theater Page

 ![Movie Theater Page](https://raw.githubusercontent.com/thonly/BoxOffice/master/static/theater.png)

-When the film is ready for commercial release, those with movie tickets can validate their ticket ownership to access protected content.
-This page exemplifies how the blockchain can be used to securely verify ticket possession.
+When the film is ready for commercial release, those with movie tickets can validate their ownership to access protected content.
+This page exemplifies how the blockchain securely verifies ticket possession.

 ## How to Install